Psychology Degrees, Schools, and Careers in Tennessee

 The psychology degree options in Tennessee are no different than the options in other states.
 Universities within the state offer everything from an associate’s degree in the subject to a doctoral degree in the subject, and plenty of universities offer a number of specialty psychology subjects and psychology degrees as well.

 The associate’s degree is easiest to get because it will only take two years to complete, but it’s not a particularly popular degree amongst students and that is probably because the degree doesn't exactly help graduates land a high-paying job in the field of psychology.
 Unfortunately, a bachelor’s degree is hardly much better.
-It is easily the most popular psychology degree among students but as of 2008, the American Psychological Association found that only 5 percent of graduates with bachelor’s degrees in psychology were working in the field of psychology and the majority of that five percent is working in education, research, or as a psychologist assistant.
+It is easily the most popular psychology degree among students, but the American Psychological Association found that only 64% of graduates with bachelor’s degrees in psychology were working in the field of psychology and the majority of that five percent is working in education, research, or as a psychologist assistant.

 Psychologists shoulder an immense amount of responsibility and considering they are often responsible for the mental and emotional health of their patients, people need to be able to trust that they are highly qualified to diagnose and treat serious issues that arise.
 This is why psychologist licensure requirements in Tennessee are so strict.
 Like so many other states, Tennessee requires that you have obtained a doctoral or professional degree and completed extensive on-the-job training before you can considering yourself qualified to apply for licensure as a psychologist.
 These strict and demanding requirements are likely why the American Psychological Association estimates that 25 percent of students who earn a bachelor’s degree in psychology go on to study psychology at the graduate level with four to six percent entering a doctorate program and 20 to 22 percent entering a master’s degree program.
 The good news is that a doctoral degree all but ensures you will find work in the field as the APA reported that 72 percent of psychologists who finished their doctorates in 2009 were able to get their first choice when it came time to find a job and almost all found work in the field if they were looking for it.